-- 2. Welded wire fabric reinforcement shall conform to the requirements of ASTM A185 and the details shown.
-Welded wire fabric with longitudinal wire equal to or less than 4.0 size wire shall be either furnished in flat sheets or in rolls with a core diameter or not less than 10-inches.
-Welded wire fabric with longitudinal wires larger than 4.0 size shall be furnished in flat sheets only. - B. Accessories: - 1.
-The Contractor shall furnish and install all accessories including necessary chairs or bolsters, concrete blocks (dobies), tie wires, supports, spacers and other devices to position reinforcement during concrete placement. - 2.
+- The Contractor shall furnish and install all accessories including necessary chairs 1. or bolsters, concrete blocks (dobies), tie wires, supports, spacers and other devices to position reinforcement during concrete placement. - 2.
 Wire bar supports shall be made of plain cold-drawn steel wire with pre-molded, gray-colored, plastic tips to the legs of the support.
 The plastic shall have a thickness of 1/8-inch or greater at points of contact with formwork and extend upward on the wire a minimum of 1/2-inch.
 Wire sizes and geometric dimensions shall be made in accordance with Table II of the latest edition of CRSI Manual of Standard Practice. - 3.
 Concrete blocks (dobies), used to support and position reinforcement steel, shall have the same or higher compressive strength as specified for the concrete in which it is located.
 Where the concrete blocks are used on concrete surfaces exposed to view, the color and texture of the concrete blocks shall match that required for the finished surface.
 Wire ties shall be embedded in concrete block bar supports. - 4.
 The wire tie shall be 16-gauge or heavier, black annealed.